-After all, many of the UK's most successful entrepreneurs aren't graduates, including Peter Jones, Theo Paphitis, Duncan Bannatyne, Hilary Devey, Richard Branson and Alan Sugar, to name a few.
+After all, many of the UK's most successful entrepreneurs aren't graduates - including Peter Jones, Theo Paphitis, Duncan Bannatyne, Hilary DeVey, Richard Branson and Alan Sugar, to name a few.

-However, going to university is not just about qualifications - it's also about developing life skills and it can be the perfect place to start a business.
+However, going to university is not just about qualifications - it's also about developing life skills, and it can be the perfect place to make connections and explore possibilities.
 Would Facebook exist if Mark Zuckerberg hadn't gone to Harvard?
 Would Innocent Smoothies have been formed if its three founders hadn't met at Cambridge University?

-Simon Dolan, SJD Accountancy
+Simon Dolan, Dolan Accountancy

-With business courses, you tend to get a bit of law, some accounting, some marketing, etc, but running a business is simple, it's about selling something for more than you paid for it.
-You can buy in other skills - but you can't bring in 'get up and go'.
+"With business courses, you tend to get a bit of law, some accounting, some marketing, etc. But business is simple - it's about selling something for more than you paid for it.
+You can buy in other skills - but you can't buy 'get up and go'.

-I wouldn't encourage setting up a business before gaining some workplace experience.
+"I wouldn't encourage setting up a business before gaining some workplace experience.
 You can learn a lot from working for others.
 When you start working - whether in an office or flipping burgers - you quickly pick up what's expected of you.

-Very few businesses make money from an original idea.
+"Very few businesses make money from an original idea.
 People point to innovative companies such as Google and Apple, but most companies do mundane things well.
-When I started my business I modelled it on another firm - but I did it better."
+When I started my business, I modelled it on another firm - but I did it better."